apache/iceberg/format/spec.md

 | **`source-snapshot-id`** | "12345678" | The original id of a cherry-picked snapshot                     |
 | **`engine-name`**        | "spark"    | Name of the engine that created the snapshot                    |
 | **`engine-version`**     | "3.5.4"    | Version of the engine that created the snapshot                 |

+## Appendix G: Geospatial Notes

+The Geometry and Geography class hierarchy and its Well-known text (WKT) and Well-known binary (WKB) serializations (ISO supporting XY, XYZ, XYM, XYZM) are defined by [OpenGIS Implementation Specification for Geographic information – Simple feature access – Part 1: Common architecture](https://portal.ogc.org/files/?artifact_id=25355), from [OGC (Open Geospatial Consortium)](https://www.ogc.org/standard/sfa/).

+The version of the OGC standard first used here is 1.2.1, but future versions may also used if the WKB representation remains wire-compatible.